mebeim/aoc/2019/README.md

 ```

 Nice, now we need to write `find_adjacent()`.
 Since we are in a 2D grid where we
-are only allowed to move up, down, left and right and the distances between two
+are only allowed to move up, down, left and right and the distance between cells
-cells are always `1`, we can use the [Breadth First Search][algo-bfs] to explore
+is always `1`, we can use the [Breadth First Search][algo-bfs] to explore it.
-it.
 Starting from a given position, we will build
 [a queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) of nodes to
 visit with their associated distances.
 Initially, this queue will only contain
 the neighbor cells around the starting position, with a distance of `1`.
 We will